jmjf/to4ft/README.md

 ]
 ```

-While this approach isn't seamless, the seams are small and confined to details that aren't expressed in an API schema.
+This approach isn't seamless, but the seams are small and confined to details that aren't expressed in an API schema.

 ## Thanks